-1. The Texas Department of Insurance, Division of Workers' Compensation, has jurisdiction to hear this case.

-- 2. Venue is proper in the (City) Field Office. - 3.
-The preponderance of the evidence is not contrary to the decision of the IRO that chronic pain management program five days a week for two weeks is not healthcare reasonably required for the compensable .
+- 1. The Texas Department of Insurance, Division of Workers' Compensation, has jurisdiction to hear this case. - 2.
+Venue is proper in the (City) Field Office. - 3.
+The preponderance of the evidence is not contrary to the decision of the Independent Review Organization that 10 sessions of a chronic pain management program for the low back over a two week period is not health care reasonably required for Claimant's compensable injury of (Date of Injury).